Hong Kong private cars are required to complete all the formalities as required by the three governments before driving to the HZMB.

 https://www.td.gov.hk/en/public_services/licences_and_permits/closed_road_permit_for_cross_boundary_vehicles/how_to_apply_for_closed_road_permit_for_boundary/index.html

-Hong Kong private cars allocated with regular quotas are permitted to make multiple access to the city of Macao via the HZMB.
-These quotas are valid for three years and would be re-allocated upon expiry by the Transport Department through open application.
+Hong Kong private cars allocated with regular quotas are permitted to make multiple access to the city of Macao via the HZMB during the quota validity period.
+The quotas are valid for no more than three years and they would be re-allocated by the TD upon expiry through open application.

-To facilitate the applicants, the three Governments have endeavoured to simplify the licensing requirements.
-With HK full Driving Licence, designated drivers may stay in Macao for at most 14 days without the hassle of any other formalities.
-For stays in Macao exceeding 14 days, only a simple and free registration with the Macao Public Security Police Force is required.
-For vehicle licence, Hong Kong private cars are not required to display the Macao vehicle number plate and are only required to display the labels and permits issued by the Macao government authorities.
-A fee of MOP 100 is charged by the Macao Customs Service upon the first arrival at Macao Port (i.e. Applicants only need to pay once during the three-year quota validity period).
-The Mainland government authorities do not require the applicants to obtain Mainland quota and formal vehicle and driving licences, but they do require basic information of the relevant PCs and drivers for issue of temporary vehicle and driving licences for filing records.
+Designated drivers, with Hong Kong Full Driving Licence, may stay and drive the designated vehicle in Macao for 14 days, while registration with the Macao Public Security Police Force is required for exceeding 14 days for free.
+For vehicle licence, Hong Kong private cars are not required to display the Macao vehicle number plate and are only required to display the Permit and the Electronic Label issued by the Macao Customs Service (fee at MOP 100), complete the filing records formalities as required by the Mainland government authorities and obtain the electronic temporary vehicle and driving licences issued by the Mainland government authorities.
 Simple and convenient in nature, such requirements comply with the Laws and regulations of the three Governments.

 For details, please visit: